 250 mg orally twice a day

-Use: For the treatment of patients with metastatic non-small cell lung cancer whose tumors are anaplastic lymphoma kinase (ALK) or ROS1-positive as detected by an FDA-approved test
+Use: For the treatment of patients with metastatic non-small cell lung cancer (NSCLC) whose tumors are anaplastic lymphoma kinase (ALK) or ROS1-positive as detected by an FDA-approved test

 What other drugs will affect crizotinib?

-Other drugs may interact with crizotinib, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Many drugs can affect crizotinib.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about crizotinib